 In case of extended power outages, these batteries can get drained and run out, upon which it will begin to beep as a warning.
 These warning beeps will continue until the battery is recharged when the electricity is restored or until the battery is fully depleted.

 In the latter case, you will want to contact a reliable electrician to disconnect and replace the smoke alarms from your main grid.

 Smoke alarms play a significant role in the early detection of fire incidents, which can, in turn, save lives and property.
 For this reason, preventive maintenance of smoke alarms should not be taken for granted and should be part of your routine as a homeowner or property manager.

-Are you looking for a reliable?smoke alarm installer in the Gold Coast?
+Are you looking for a reliable smoke alarm installer on the Gold Coast?
 ReefCosa Electrical is a team of reliable electricians that offer installation and repair of smoke alarms in the Gold Coast.
 We also offer 24/7 emergency repair for any issues with your air conditioning, smoke alarms, and other electrical systems.
 Contact us today to learn more about our services!